efren-palacios/duellinks/_posts/deck-types/guides/2017-11-22-gladiator-beasts-by-raytee.md

 and every single spell or trap that we are playing, is helpful in the Cyber Angel Matchup.
 So what we are trying to do, is to let them run out of resources or gain quick field advantage with multiple backrow cards.
-This really depends on the set up that we are having, but mostly we stay patient and trying to remove all "Cyber Angel Dakini" so that our opponent runs out of options, this opens up to slowly gain the advantage for a save win.
+This really depends on the set up that we are having, but mostly we stay patient and trying to remove all {Cyber Angel Dakini} so that our opponent runs out of options, this opens up to slowly gain the advantage for a save win.

-How do we deal with "Cyber Angel Dakini":
+How do we deal with {Cyber Angel Dakini}:
-"Enemy Controller" is definitely the best way to deal with "Cyber Angel Dakini", we just tribute one monster when she uses her effect, to send her to the graveyard with her own effect.
+{Enemy Controller} is definitely the best way to deal with {Cyber Angel Dakini}, we just tribute one monster when she uses her effect, to send her to the graveyard with her own effect.
-"Floodgate Trap Hole" does not remove "Cyber Angel Dakini", but it slows down Cyber Angels, this gives us the option to draw into more resources to slowly take full control over the field.
+{Floodgate Trap Hole} does not remove {Cyber Angel Dakini}, but it slows down Cyber Angels, this gives us the option to draw into more resources to slowly take full control over the field.
-"Wall of Disruption" lowers the ATK of opponents monsters permanently, (Cyber Angels mostly having multiple monsters on the field, which makes "Wall of Disruption" way better than "Mirror Wall" in this Matchup) which makes them easier targets to attack so that we can clean the field with our Gladiator Beast effects.
+{Wall of Disruption} lowers the ATK of opponents monsters permanently, (Cyber Angels mostly having multiple monsters on the field, which makes {Wall of Disruption} way better than {Mirror Wall} in this Matchup) which makes them easier targets to attack so that we can clean the field with our Gladiator Beast effects.

-Another important factor is the "Machine Angel Ritual", don't try to remove this card from the graveyard as fast as possible.
+Another important factor is the {Machine Angel Ritual}, don't try to remove this card from the graveyard as fast as possible.
-(Be patient, we win this match up with the time) Because when you floodgate a "Cyber Angel Dakini" for example, your opponent can't use it, but when you attack into it, to destroy it with "Gladiator Beast Murmillo", your opponent can use the ritual, to prevent the destruction, to recycle again with the "Cyber Angel Dakini".
+(Be patient, we win this match up with the time) Because when you floodgate a {Cyber Angel Dakini} for example, your opponent can't use it, but when you attack into it, to destroy it with {Gladiator Beast Murmillo}, your opponent can use the ritual, to prevent the destruction, to recycle again with the {Cyber Angel Dakini}.
-Make sure to take care of the "Cyber Angel Dakini" 100%, before you try to force out the ritual from the graveyard.
+Make sure to take care of the {Cyber Angel Dakini} 100%, before you try to force out the ritual from the graveyard.

-"Gladiator Beast Dimacari" with his effect to attack twice in one battle phase, can be very useful in a match up like Cyber Angels.
+{Gladiator Beast Dimacari} with his effect to attack twice in one battle phase, can be very useful in a match up like Cyber Angels.
-Because the deck plays many monsters with less than 1600 ATK, like "Sonic Bird", "Senju of the Thousand Hands" or "Cyber Petit Angel".
+Because the deck plays many monsters with less than 1600 ATK, like {Sonic Bird}, {Senju of the Thousand Hands} or {Cyber Petit Angel}.
 This gives us the option to destroy a monster and to attack directly, which can remove opponents skills like "Mind Scan".
-Or when our opponent has a floodgated "Cyber Angel Dakini" and a searcher, we attack over the searcher and then into the "Cyber Angel Dakini" to bring "Gladiator Beast Murmillo" to destroy it.
+Or when our opponent has a floodgated {Cyber Angel Dakini} and a searcher, we attack over the searcher and then into the {Cyber Angel Dakini} to bring {Gladiator Beast Murmillo} to destroy it.
-(Depending if the "Machine Angel Ritual" is in the graveyard or not)
+(Depending if the {Machine Angel Ritual} is in the graveyard or not)

 When the Cyber Angel player uses "Mind Scan", don't be scared to set multiple backrow cards.
-We are giving our opponent informations, but on the other hand, it is extremely rough to play around a backrow line up with multiple "Wall of Disruption", "Enemy Controller" and "Floodgate Trap Hole".
+We are giving our opponent informations, but on the other hand, it is extremely rough to play around a backrow line up with multiple {Wall of Disruption}, {Enemy Controller} and {Floodgate Trap Hole}.
 It is a very strong mind game, that many players can't handle.
 This leads to misplays that can turn the whole match into our favor.

-As long we are drawing into enough backrow the Matchup is very even, but when Cyber Angels playing techs like "Anti Magic Arrows" or "Nobleman of Extermination" they have higher chances to win, but in general I would say
+As long we are drawing into enough backrow the Matchup is very even, but when Cyber Angels playing techs like {Anti-Magic Arrows} or {Nobleman of Extermination} they have higher chances to win, but in general I would say

 Gladiator Beasts [50] vs Cyber Angels [50]